 Mechanical loading and Genetic susceptibility to Osteoarthritis

-Indeed, there are some kinds of mechanical event, which make long-term joint deterioration and osteoarthritis almost inevitable.
+Our research into osteoarthritis pursues the core hypothesis that all forms of osteoarthritis are caused by interplay between mechanics and inheritance.
+Indeed, this makes long-term joint deterioration and osteoarthritis almost inevitable in response to some kinds of mechanical event.
 Other forms of osteoarthritis rely mostly on inherited traits that might only accelerate deterioration.
-Using mice with these distinct types of osteoarthritis, our research has aimed to establish: just how susceptible joints can be to specific mechanical events, how much genetics alone contributes to speedy joint devastation and the extent that these events inter-relate.
+Using mouse models in which these distinct types of osteoarthritis develop, our research has continued to explore: just how susceptible joints can be to specific mechanical events, how much genetics alone contributes to speedy joint devastation and the extent that these events inter-relate.

 We remain hopeful that these novel approaches will identify better ways to avoid the detrimental effects of mechanical joint function and that they will provide insights into the types of stimuli that are beneficial in human and animal joint health.